What and why?

 Image Source: Pusher

 This article has covered a brief description of Pusher, its use cases, and how you can use it to build a scalable real-time application.
-Using Pusher may vary based on different use cases; it is no real debate on what once can choose.
-Pusher approach is simple and API based, which enables developers to add real-time functionality to any application in very little time.
+Using Pusher may vary based on different use cases; it is no real debate on what one can choose.
+Pusher approach is simple and API based.
+It enables developers to add real-time functionality to any application in very little time.

 If you want to get hands-on tutorials/blogs, please visit here.